 Although the penalties you might face are severe, an experienced drug trafficking attorney can help create reasonable doubt after closely examining your case.

-Take steps to defend and protect your future when you contact Brett Metcalf, Criminal Defense Attorney, P.A.
+Take steps to defend and protect your future when you contact Metcalf Falls, Criminal Defense Attorneys, P.A.

 Florida Drug Trafficking Laws

 Under Florida Statute Section 893.135, the law prohibits individuals from trafficking controlled substances, including narcotics.
 However, it is essential to know that it does not necessarily take your involvement in a multinational drug cartel for you to face drug trafficking charges.